 Here’s another one of those foods that keep you full that also adds a powerful punch of healthy fat.
 Coconut oil is rich in medium-chain triglycerides that can be used as a quick source of energy.
 And, a study found that those who had breakfast with medium-chain triglycerides ate less calories at lunch.

 So, if you’re looking to boost your breakfast (or really any meal) with the power of coconut oil, try adding some to your smoothie or your morning cup of coffee.

 Avocados are a nutritional powerhouse.
-Plus, they’re super delish and can be added to so many things.
-From adding some to a smoothie for extra creaminess to enjoying some avocado toast or homemade guac, you really can’t go wrong.
+Plus, they’re delicious and can be added to so many things.
+From adding avocado to a smoothie for added creaminess to enjoying some avocado toast or homemade guac, you really can’t go wrong.

 And, avocados happen to be one of those foods that keep you full that come with numerous health benefits like packing in a mega-dose of fiber, healthy fat, and important vitamins and minerals like magnesium.